 Just some of the features built into the current version

 Automatically detects browser capability and uses WebGL or 2D canvas rendering, where WebGL isn’t supported.
 There’s also a built-in on-screen error message that’s displayed in browsers that don’t meet the minimum HTML5 requirements.
 So you don’t just get a blank screen on old browsers.

 It’s designed to give the performance required for games across a wide range of devices and we’re constantly testing and optimising code to make it even faster.

 It’s currently being used in production of all our HTML5 game projects and is currently powering the live HTML5 games we’ve produced over the last few years.

-It’s been thoroughly testing and just works across all the major browsers, including desktop I.E. 9+, MS Edge, Safari, Firefox, Google Chrome, Opera, iOS Safari, Android stock browser & Chrome and Amazon Kindle Silk browser.
+It’s been thoroughly testing and just works across all the major browsers, including desktop I.E. 9+, MS Edge, Safari, Firefox, Google Chrome, Opera, iOS Safari, Android stock browser & Chrome and Amazon Silk browser on Kindle Fire.
 So you can be sure your game will work across a huge range of devices.

 High-level, easy-to-use, game specific features with minimal code

-Although you’re free to write game code at a lower level, the engine comes with a vast range of easy-to-use game specific features built in.
+Although you’re free to write game code at a lower level, there’s a vast range of easy-to-use game specific features built in.
 You don’t need to reinvent the wheel.